 Specifically, manufacturers must ensure that the product design:

-- does not generate electromagnetic interference that interrupt the performance of the other equipment
+- does not generate electromagnetic interference that interrupts the performance of the other equipment;

 - is immune to electromagnetic emissions from other products.

 2. Conduct laboratory testing